 CAT Grants are intended to: (1) Enable courts and regional or national court associations to modify and adapt model curricula, course modules, or conference programs to meet States' or local jurisdictions' educational needs; train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness, or (2) conduct judicial branch education and training programs, led by either expert or in-house personnel, designed to prepare judges and court personnel for innovations, reforms, and/or new technologies recently adopted by grantee courts.
 CAT Grants may not exceed $20,000.
 Grant periods for CAT Grants ordinarily may not exceed 12 months.

-Applicants for CAT Grants will be required to contribute a match of not less than 50 percent of the grant amount requested, of which 20 percent must be cash.
-In other words, an applicant seeking a $20,000 CAT grant must provide a $10,000 match, of which up to $8,000 can be in-kind and not less than $2,000 must be cash.
+Applicants for CAT Grants will be required to contribute a match of not less than 50% of the grant amount requested, of which 20% must be cash.
+In other words, a grantee seeking a $20,000 CAT Grant must provide a $10,000 match, of which up to $8,000 can be in-kind and not less than $2,000 must be cash.
 CAT Grant application procedures can be found in section IV.C.

-Partner Grants are intended to allow the Institute and Federal, State, or local agencies or foundations, trusts, or other private entities to combine financial resources in pursuit of common interests.
-Though many, if not most, Partner Grants will fall under the Special Interest program categories cited in section III.A., proposals addressing other emerging or high priority court-related problems will be considered on a case-by-case basis.
-The Institute and its financial partners may set any level for Partner Grants, subject to the entire amount of the grant being available at the time of the award; applicants for Partner Grants may request any amount of funding.
+Partner Grants are intended to allow SJI and Federal, State, or local agencies or foundations, trusts, or other private entities to combine financial resources in pursuit of common interests.
+Though many, if not most, Partner Grants will fall under the Special Interest program categories cited in section III.A. proposals addressing other emerging or high priority court-related problems will be considered on a case-by-case basis.
+SJI and its financial partners may set any level for Partner Grants, subject to the entire amount of the grant being available at the time of the award; applicants for Partner Grants may request any amount of funding.
 Grant periods for Partner Grants ordinarily may not exceed 36 months.

 Partner Grants are subject to the same cash match requirement as Project Grants.
-In other words, grant awards by the Institute must be matched at least dollar-for-dollar.
+In other words, grant awards by SJI must be matched at least dollar for dollar.
 Applicants may contribute the required cash match directly or in cooperation with third parties.
 Partner Grants are coordinated by the funding organizations.
-Applicants considering Partner Grants are encouraged to contact Institute staff to discuss the potential of this mechanism for project funding.
+Applicants considering Partner Grants are encouraged to contact the State Justice Institute staff to discuss the potential of this mechanism for project funding.
 Partner Grant application procedures can be found in section IV.E.